benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 cover: 'assets/images/womens-march-on-london.jpg'
 excerpt: Co-organiser Kimberly explains how Women's March on London attracted over 100,000 to their first ever event.
 ---

-&nbsp;
-Co-organiser Kimberly explains how Women's March on London attracted over 100,000 to their first ever event.
+Co-organiser Kimberly explains how Women's March on London attracted over 100,000 to their first ever event - and their plans to continue to make a positive impact in the political landscape.

 #### Tell us about yourself & what cause you're working on.